 Dr. Heidi M. Anderson

-Dr. Anderson is a proud three-time graduate of Purdue University (a land-grant institution).
-She holds the Ph.D. in pharmacy administration, a M.S. degree in education and a Bachelor of Science degree in pharmacy.
-Her contributions to education and her community are immeasurable in adding points of pride to our UMES Hawks family.
+A proud three-time graduate of Purdue University (a land-grant institution), Dr. Anderson holds a Ph.D. in pharmacy administration, a M.S. degree in education and a Bachelor of Science degree in pharmacy.
+Her contributions to education and her community are immeasurable in adding points of pride for our Hawk family.

 President Anderson possesses over two decades of leadership experience, which laid the groundwork for her success as President at UMES.
 Prior to joining UMES, President Anderson was Provost at Texas A&M University-Kingsville where she managed a $35 million budget and directed 22 academic departments, 10 centers and institutes and oversaw creation of new degrees in computer science, engineering and clinical mental health counseling.
 Other leadership positions before Texas include Provost at the University of the Sciences in Philadelphia from 2013 to 2015; between 2006 and 2013, she held several positions at the University of Kentucky, including professor in the Department of Pharmacy Practice and Science, assistant dean for educational innovation, associate provost for faculty affairs and vice president/associate provost for institutional effectiveness.
 Her classroom experience also includes work as a professor and chair of Auburn University’s Pharmacy Care System Department and as an assistant professor in the University of Tennessee’s College of Pharmacy.
 She was the first African American to serve as president the Accreditation Council on Pharmaceutical Education (ACPE), the national accrediting body for pharmacy programs nationwide, a role she held twice.